 - Don’t be in a hurry to do your whole series at one time.
 Save the royalties from the first book to pay the costs of the 2nd one.

 - Use the creative exercise described in this article to uncover other sources of funds.

 - The chart below summarizes funding options for audiobooks created on ACX.
-Other companies do not offer royalty share option.

 The Finished Audiobook

 Other Sites to Assist Indie Authors

 AudiobookRevolution.com — Casting, production via ACX, narration, audiobook directing